pedro-cf/ez_monitor/README.md

 Example:
 ```
-python ez_monitor/app.py -p 8080 -r 1.5 -m 3600
+ez_monitor -p 8080 -r 1.5 -m 3600 --debug
 ```

-This will run ez_monitor on port 8080, with a refresh rate of 1.5 seconds, and keep up to 3600 data points.
+This will run ez_monitor on port 8080, with a refresh rate of 1.5 seconds, keep up to 3600 data points, and run in debug mode.

 ## Features